siefkenj/IBLODEs/book/typst/modules/appendix1.typ

 #label_appendix(<app:spreadsheet>)

 In this appendix you will learn:
-- The basics of spreadsheet usage
+- The basics of spreadsheet usage.
-- How to set up formulas in spreadsheets
+- How to set up formulas in spreadsheets.

 _Spreadsheets_ serve as a powerful data analysis and management tool.
-Commonly associated with Microsoft Excel, spreadsheets provide an interactive table that, for us, is ideal for implementing some of the basic algorithms for simulating solutions to differential equations.
+Commonly associated with Microsoft Excel, spreadsheets provide an interactive table that, for us, is ideal for implementing the basic algorithms used to approximate solutions to differential equations.

 == Spreadsheet Basics